slatedocs/slate/source/includes/_usecases.md

 Connected Applications means the possibility to embed TransferWise product into your own application so that your customers will enjoy the benefits of transparent and low cost international transfers.

-Unfortunately today we have a capacity to support only few such integrations.
+Unfortunately today we have capacity to support only few such integrations.
 We are working on making this feature available for everyone.

-Please contact api@transferwise.com for further clarification.
+Please contact api@transferwise.com for more info.